White House Executive Chef: Executive Chef

 Walter Scheib was appointed executive chef in April 1994.
 While his tenure under the Clintons was a happy one, he had a more difficult time meeting the needs of President George W. Bush, First Lady Laura Bush, and Laura Bush's social secretary, Lea Berman.
 Laura Bush wanted a more formal presentation, and President Bush disliked soup, salad, and poached fish—staples of Scheib's cuisine.
 Scheib was fired by the Bushes in February 2005, and succeeded in August 2005 by Cristeta Comerford, a White House sous-chef whom Scheib had hired in 1995.
-Comerford was the first woman to be selected for the post.
+Comerford was the first woman and person of color to be selected for the post.

 President Barack Obama retained Comerford as executive chef, but brought chef Sam Kass from Chicago to act as the first family's personal chef.
 Kass, who assumed several policy positions in the White House as well, resigned in December 2014.
 In November 2009, Marcus Samuelsson became the first guest chef at a White House state dinner when Comerford temporarily stepped aside to allow him to cook for Indian prime minister Manmohan Singh.

 Comerford was retained as executive chef by President Donald Trump and later by President Joe Biden.
+She retired in July 2024 after nearly 3 decades of working in the White House kitchen.